duolingo/pulldozer/README.md

 # Pulldozer

-Pulldozer is a simple CLI tool that helps you batch edit multiple GitHub repos.
+Pulldozer is a simple CLI tool for batch editing multiple GitHub repos.

+You give Pulldozer a transformation script and it spits out pull requests.
+There are no other side effects - your existing local repos will remain untouched.

 ## Usage

 Clone this repo onto any Unix machine that has [`curl`](https://brewinstall.org/install-curl-on-mac-with-brew/).
-Set the `GITHUB_TOKEN` environment variable to an [access token](https://github.com/settings/tokens) with `repo` scope.
+Set your `GITHUB_TOKEN` environment variable to an [access token](https://github.com/settings/tokens) with `repo` scope.

 To perform a batch edit:

-1. Specify your desired `COMMIT_MESSAGE`, `REPOS`, and `transform` function in a shell script:
+1. Specify your desired `COMMIT_MESSAGE` string, `REPOS` list, and `transform` function in a shell script:

     ```sh
-    # Title of each pull request to be created
     COMMIT_MESSAGE='Fix "langauge" typos'

-    # List of GitHub repos to edit
     REPOS='
     artnc/dotfiles
     duolingo/halflife-regression
     duolingo/rtl-viewpager
     '

-    # Code to run inside each repo.
-Arguments: $1=org name, $2=repo name
+    transform() { # $1=org name, $2=repo name
-    transform() {
       # Replace all occurrences of "langauge" with "language"
       git grep --cached -z -l '' | xargs -0 sed -i 's/langauge/language/g'
     }